mozilla-services/heka/docs/source/config/encoders/esjson.rst

     which contain embedded JSON objects to prevent the embedded JSON from being escaped as normal strings.
 Only supports dynamically specified message fields.
+- field_mappings (map[string]string):
+    Maps Heka message fields to custom ES keys.
+Can be used to implement a custom format in ES or implement Logstash V1.
+The available fields are "Timestamp", "Uuid", "Type", "Logger", "Severity", "Payload", "EnvVersion", "Pid" and "Hostname".

 Example